Top Tourist Attractions in South Korea

 It is a cinema district and the place where Busan International Film Festival (BIFF) takes place.
 See some of the non-commercial cinemas.

 Cheonjiyeon Waterfall is a waterfall on Jeju Island, South Korea.
-It is 22 m high and 12 m wide.
+Literally, the name Cheonjiyeon means sky connected with land.

 One of the most breathtaking experience that you can enjoy in the city is this cable car cruise.